t3gemstone/ardupilot/README.md

 ## QGroundControl (QGC)

 You can establish MAVLink connection between ArduPilot and QGC via UDP or Serial.
-By default UDP broadcast at 192.168.7.255 subnet and 14550 port is used for `serial0` and UART-MAIN1 (`/dev/ttyS3`) is used for `serial1`.
+By default UDP broadcast at `192.168.7.255` subnet and 14550 port is used for `serial0` and UART-MAIN1 (`/dev/ttyS3`) is used for `serial1`.
 You can change them by editing the `/opt/gemstone/ardupilot/ardupilot.env` file.

 ### UDP Link

-Connect T3-GEM-O1 to your PC via USB Type-C cable.
-T3-GEM-O1 utilizes USB Gadget API to achieve Ethernet-over-USB.
-After board is fully booted, a new Ethernet interface should appear on your PC.
-QGC will automatically connect to ArduPilot via UDP.
-MAVLink messages should arrive now and you should be able to see the status of the vehicle.
+QGC will automatically connect to ArduPilot via UDP if UDP autoconnect is enabled, which it is by default.
+MAVLink messages should now arrive, and you should be able to see the vehicle's status.

 ### Serial Link

-Connect T3-GEM-O1 to your PC via USB Type-C cable.
 Connect RX, TX and GND pins of USB-to-TTL adapter to respective GPIO pins.
 After you insert the adapter to your PC, a new TTY device should be created.
 Open `Application Settings -> Comm Links` menu in QGC.
 Click the "Add" button.
 Select the right serial port and 57600 baud rate.
 After saving the configuration, click "Connect" and exit "Application Settings".
-MAVLink messages should arrive now and you should be able to see the status of the vehicle.
+MAVLink messages should now arrive, and you should be able to see the vehicle's status.

+## Advanced Configuration

 ## GPIO Pinout

-Following table shows the function of each pin in the GPIO header after applying device-tree overlays.
+The following table shows the function of each pin in the GPIO header after applying devicetree overlays.
+The table assumes the board is oriented so that you can see the GemStone logo upright.

 | FUNCTION                 | PINS                  | PINS                  | FUNCTION                       |
 |-------------------------:|:---------------------:|:---------------------:|:-------------------------------|